kernelsmith/about/README.md

 cool stuff, most of it classified, but also started contributing to the Metasploit Framework.
-Josh is now very humbled to be both a Metasploit developer and a security researcher at the Zero Day Initiative where he gets to reverse engineer all sorts of cool 0-day.
+Josh is now very humbled to be both a Metasploit developer and a security researcher at the Zero Day Initiative where he gets to reverse engineer all sorts of cool 0-day and architect and implement solutions to challenges facing the "world's largest, vendor-agnostic, bug bounty program".

-## The Legend:
+## Background

 ### Experience